A national movement

 Strategic & Sovereign

 • Defence & security backbone.
-Continental electrified freight gives defence logistics what it has not had in eighty years.
+Continental electrified freight gives defence logistics a national movement capability it has never had.
 Strategic fuel reserves restored, sovereign manufacturing for critical components, national resilience as a property of the network.

 • AUKUS repositioned for defensive sovereignty.
 The submarine programme repositioned to deliver mass-produced unmanned coastal defence, dual-use shipbuilding, and Sovereign Defence Manufacturing — same alliance, more durable capability, the country actually defended where it lives.
 See MMA Memo 18.

-• Sovereign Defence Manufacturing under the SBC umbrella.
+• Sovereign Defence Manufacturing under MMA umbrella.
 The same industrial base that produces civilian infrastructure components produces defence components — cables, pipes, naval architecture, composites, electronics, unmanned-system sub-assemblies.
-SBC and defence demand together justify the manufacturing base that neither could justify alone.
+MMA and defence demand together justify the manufacturing base that neither could justify alone.

 • Transport fuel sovereignty.
-Electrified freight on the SBC corridor progressively retires Australia’s ~90% imported-fuel dependency.
-The shipping-lane vulnerability that no navy can defend gets eliminated by removing the demand.
+Electrified freight on MMA corridor progressively retires Australia’s ~90% imported-fuel dependency.
+The shipping-lane vulnerability that no navy can defend is reduced at its source, by removing the demand rather than defending the route.
 Maglev passenger removes most domestic jet-fuel demand on the same network.

 • Australia as uniter in the Asian community of nations.
 Subsea HVDC, fibre, and water connectors bind Australia to its neighbours on the European-Union pattern of integration deep enough that conflict becomes structurally unattractive.
 Trade and shared infrastructure as the durable form of security.

 • Strategic fuel & energy reserves.
-Ninety-day fuel reserve restored.
+Ninety-day fuel reserve met for the first time.
 Thirty-two-day continental energy reserve at the Alice Hub.
 Australia regains the strategic depth that decades of import dependency removed.

 • Continental space port.
 A national space port in northern Australia — among the best low-latitude launch geography on Earth, with controlled airspace, low population density, and stable politics.
 Australia becomes a space-launch nation.